EmergentSoftware/SQL-Server-Development-Assessment/docs/TestDatabaseInstall.md

 ## Quick Steps to Setup and Use:

 1. Create new database 'spDevelopTest' and select in Object Browser
-2. Open RedGate SQL Source Control in SQL Server Management Studio
+2. Open Redgate SQL Source Control in SQL Server Management Studio
 3. Click 'Setup' tab
 4. Select 'Link to my source control system' and click 'Next'
 5. Browser to '..\Test Database' cloned folder and click 'Link'